-Gross technical provisions decreased by €255m from €8,135m in 2018 to €7,880m in 2019.
-Net technical provisions increased by €201m from €7,426m in 2018 to €7,627m in 2019.
+Gross technical provisions decreased by €644m from €7,880m in 2019 to €7,236m in 2020.
+Net technical provisions decreased by €750m from €7,627m in 2019 to €6,877m in 2020.
 The change in net technical provisions is driven principally by the following:

-- Assumption Changes: (€13m): demographic and expense (excluding expense inflation) assumption changes during 2019 had a smaller impact on the technical provisions - New business, experience & market movements: €214m: Impact due to "organic" changes in relation to new business, actual experience and market movements (e.g. interest rates, foreign exchange rates), and roll-forward of the technical provisions on the in-force business (release of cash flows and risk margin, unwind of discount rate).
-Much of this change relates to the net impact of the UK unit-linked portfolio, with this block of business now in run off combined with slight increase of the GBP exchange rates, declining interest rates, across both UK VAH and EIB portfolios
+- Assumption Changes: demographic, expense (including expense inflation) and lapse assumption changes during 2020 resulted in a €19m reduction in Technical provisions - Extension of the contract boundaries for the personal accident business in the UK branch from 1 month to 5 years resulted in a €160m reduction in BEL - Implementation of the Volatility Adjustment into the valuation of the Undertaking's Euro liabilities reduced the Technical Provisions by €9m - New business, experience and market movements account for the remaining movements.
+This impact is due to "organic" changes in relation to new business, actual experience and market movements (e.g. interest rates, foreign exchange rates), and roll-forward of the technical provisions on the in-force business (release of cash flows and risk margin, unwind of discount rate).
+Much of this change relates to the net impact of the UK unit-linked portfolio, with this block of business now in run off combined with a decrease of the GBP exchange rates, declining interest rates, across both UK VAH and EIB portfolios.